subspace/subnomicon/docs/decex/staking.md

     3. The $\text{deposit\_amount}$ is added to $\text{pool\_total\_stake}$ of the operator pool and domain’s total stake.
     4. The $\text{shares}$ of this nominator are added to $\text{total\_shares}$ of the pool.

-When the nominator decides to withdraw their stake, they submit a withdraw extrinsic.
+When the nominator decides to withdraw their stake or rewards, they submit a withdraw extrinsic.
 The withdraw extrinsic is processed at the end of the epoch and the stake is removed from the operator's pool and the domain's total stake.
 The nominator is then entitled to the rewards based on the stake shares and the amount of time they have staked.

-Operators can also withdraw their stake at any time by submitting a withdraw extrinsic.
+Operators can also withdraw their stake and rewards at any time by submitting a withdraw extrinsic.
 If their withdrawal leaves their stake below the domain's minimum requirements, the operator will be removed from the domain and their stake and the stakes of all nominators will be returned to their wallets.

 <div align="center">
     <img src="/img/Nomination_Pool-light.svg#gh-light-mode-only" alt="Nomination_Pool" />